AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 > [Offset;Offset + (NumFaces * sizeof(Face))]

-Otherwise it represents the next node offset in the array that needs to be loaded.
+Otherwise it represents the third child offset in the array that needs to be loaded.

 **Note that this is valid only in TSP version 2, TSP version 3 uses a different algorithm based on what is described on